 Note: You can easily set up MATLAB code files to create subplots; see subplot for more information.

 Not all types of graphs can be brushed, and each type that you can brush is marked up in a particular way.
 To be brushable, a graphic object must have XDataSource, YDataSource, and where applicable, ZDataSource properties.
 The one exception is the patch objects produced by the hist function, which are brushable due to the special handling they receive.
 In order to brush a histogram, you must put the figure containing it into a linked state.
-For related information, see Plot Objects in the MATLAB Graphics documentation.

 The brush function reference page explains how to apply brushing to different graph types, describes how to use different mouse gestures for brushing, and lists graph types that you can and cannot brush.
 See the following sections: